Hey There...

 Every day since January 29th 2021 I have been practicing spinning for an hour or more a day.
 There have possibly been only several days missed in this time and I never go for more than a day without picking up my poi or other dancing props to play with.

 I was first introduced to poi in my early 20's at a party but I never imagined it was something that I could or would do.
 I remember feeling mesmerised by the patterns and look of peace in their mastery that the Artists had and wishing that I could have that the same way you might wish you could have a pet elephant.
-Fast forward twenty years down the line, a long standing history working in health and social care with a variety of user groups, a post grad diploma in social work, lone parent to a 5 year old, chronic health conditions, long covid that had me questioning if I was suffering early on-set dementia, an existential dilemma about who I was and my place in the world, and due to a few traumatic experiences along the way, some on-going anxiety inducing mental health problems....this is the ground upon which the seed germinated.
+Fast forward twenty years down the line, a long standing history working in health and social care with a variety of user groups, a post grad diploma in social work, lone parent to a 3 year old (who is now 8), chronic health conditions, long covid that had me questioning if I was suffering early on-set dementia, an existential dilemma about who I was and my place in the world, and due to a few traumatic experiences along the way, some on-going anxiety inducing mental health problems....this is the ground upon which the seed germinated.

 I have a neighbour who plays with Flow Arts (Kara Love) and whenever I saw her I remembered the Flow Arts that I encountered when I was younger and yearned so much to feel the peace and beauty I saw when I watched her play.
 The following Christmas I was at an emotional rock bottom.
 Every ounce of energy and willing to exist I had I put into keeping my daughter happy, but I realised I was setting her a poor example by merely existing to keep her happy.
-I realised that she needed to see there was more to life than keeping you're children happy, that life was also about investing time in the things you love and make you happy which meant I needed to start showing her by example.
+I realised that she needed to see there was more to life than keeping your children happy; that life was also about investing time in the things you love and make you happy which meant I needed to start showing her by example.

 But what did make me happy?